michaelmendoza/kairos2020-silva-green-mendoza/README.md

 What frameworks were used?
 - Built from stratch using ReactJS, D3, and SASS
-- Static Page generation supported using Gatbsby
+- Static Page generation supported using Gatbsby for production
 - Supports Create-React-App for development and production

 ## Hosting App with Production Build